hashchange/backbone.cycle/README.md

 ## Release notes

+### v2.1.4

+- Version is exposed in `Backbone.Cycle.version`
+- AMD demo allows testing r.js output

 ### v2.1.3

-* Updated bower.json, package.json for Backbone 1.3.x
+- Updated bower.json, package.json for Backbone 1.3.x

 ### v2.1.2

-* Fixed `select:one` event being fired by `autoSelect` during a reset, is silent now
+- Fixed `select:one` event being fired by `autoSelect` during a reset, is silent now

 ### v2.1.1

-* Made methods chainable which select a model
+- Made methods chainable which select a model

 ### v2.1.0

-* Added `label` support
+- Added `label` support

 ### v2.0.1

-* Fixed compatibility with Backbone 1.2.x
+- Fixed compatibility with Backbone 1.2.x

 ### v2.0.0

-* Added an `applyTo` setup method for Backbone.Cycle.Model, protecting the mixin from unintentional modification.
+- Added an `applyTo` setup method for Backbone.Cycle.Model, protecting the mixin from unintentional modification.
 The setup method _must_ be used – applying the mixin just by extending the host model no longer works.
-* Fixed compatibility with Underscore 1.7.0
+- Fixed compatibility with Underscore 1.7.0
-* Switched to plain objects as mixins internally
+- Switched to plain objects as mixins internally

 ### v1.1.0

-* Renamed `initialSelection` to `autoSelect`; `initialSelection` is deprecated but kept around as an alias in 1.x
+- Renamed `initialSelection` to `autoSelect`; `initialSelection` is deprecated but kept around as an alias in 1.x
-* `autoSelect` no longer triggers a deselection event under any circumstances
+- `autoSelect` no longer triggers a deselection event under any circumstances
-* `autoSelect` now accepts values "last" or an item index
+- `autoSelect` now accepts values "last" or an item index

 ### v1.0.9, 1.0.10

-* Minor bug and documentation fixes
+- Minor bug and documentation fixes

 ### v1.0.8

-* Fleshed out package.json for npm installs
+- Fleshed out package.json for npm installs

 ### v1.0.4 - 1.0.7

-* Minor bug fixes
+- Minor bug fixes

 ### v1.0.3

-* Relaxed dependency requirements
+- Relaxed dependency requirements

 ### v1.0.2

-* Added _cycleType property to identify mixins in a model or collection
+- Added _cycleType property to identify mixins in a model or collection
-* Fixed line endings in minified AMD build, added source map
+- Fixed line endings in minified AMD build, added source map
-* Updated Backbone.Select dependency
+- Updated Backbone.Select dependency
-* Fixed bower.json ignore list
+- Fixed bower.json ignore list
-* Fixed typos in readme
+- Fixed typos in readme

 ### v1.0.1

-* Added documentation
+- Added documentation

 ### v1.0.0

-* Initial version
+- Initial version

 ## License